PowerNukkit/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/-nbt-compound/string-value.md

 The output will be similar to a normal [Map](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-map/index.html).

-The class names of the children will exposed.
+The class names of the children will expose.

 The returned string is compatible with string constructors of the same type.